Why Use a DIY Dry Shampoo Spray?

 Shake well before each use.
 Hold a small section of hair up, pulling away from the scalp.
-Spray dry shampoo on the roots of the hair.
-Repeat until you’ve covered the oil areas.
-Then, either use your fingers to comb through roots or a natural boar hair brush which has fine bristles to distribute evenly.
+Spray dry shampoo about eight inches away onto the roots of the hair.
+Work in layers and repeat until you’ve covered the oily areas.

 Is it better to use dry shampoo at night or in the morning?

 For best results, apply dry shampoo just before bedtime when you’re not planning on shampooing the following morning.
 Apply it just as you would in the steps above.
 This will greatly help to absorb the excess oil in your hair while you sleep!